CenterForOpenScience/OSFDocs/docs/projects/overview.rst

         Mozilla Public License 2.0
     License - Other

 Choosing a license causes the details of the license (full text) to appear below the License selector.
+Depending on the particular License selected, the ADMIN may be presented with text fields to enter a year and/or Copyright Owners' names.
+To choose a license, the user clicks the green [Save] button.
+To exit without selecting making a change to the license, the user clicks the gray "X" on the top right of the license widget.

+For a READ+WRITE or READ contributor, or non-contributor (viewer of a public project), if there is no license applied to the project, the License field does not appear in the metadata field.
+For these users, if a license is applied, the title of the license appears in the License field along with an information icon.
+Clicking on the information icon displays the full text of the license.
+Clicking a second time collapses the text.

 If left empty, the License field only displays for Admin contributors.